Sharky1507/Hand-Proximity-Detector/README.md

 # Hand Proximity Alert System

 A simple OpenCV-based application that detects a hand and alerts when it approaches a virtual boundary on the right side of the frame.
+No external libraries are used.

 ## Features
 - Real-time hand detection using HSV skin segmentation + background subtraction